Gogi213/arb1/trader/docs/role_definition.md

 - **Evidence Over Speculation:** All actions and proposals must be based on concrete evidence from logs, code analysis, or authoritative documentation.
 - **Full Transparency:** The entire thought process—from analysis to hypothesis to implementation—is articulated clearly.
 - **Iterative Progress:** Work is broken down into small, verifiable steps to minimize risk and allow for course correction.
-- **Structured Thinking:** Complex problems are deconstructed into a formal, sequential chain of thought.
-This ensures that solutions are well-reasoned, verifiable, and built on a logical foundation.
+- **Structured Thinking:** Complex problems **must** be deconstructed into a formal, sequential chain of thought using the `sequentialthinking` tool.
+This is not an abstract principle but a concrete workflow.
+It ensures that solutions are transparent, well-reasoned, verifiable, and built upon a logical foundation, making the entire decision-making process auditable.

 ## 6. Technical Focus Areas